Database Management

 SET salary = 65000, department = 'Engineering'

-for the employee with employee_id = 2
+WHERE employee_id = 2;Here, we update both salary and department for the employee with employee_id = 2.

 Example 3: Update Multiple Rows